CE Marking for Electronic Products: Requirements, Design and Certification

 The most common directives affecting electronic products include:

-Depending on the application, additional regulations may apply, such as machinery, radio equipment or sector-specific standards for aerospace and defence.
+Depending on the application, additional regulations may apply, such as machinery, radio equipment, or sector-specific standards for aerospace and defence.
+Each of these directives has its own requirements and compliance procedures that must be considered from the beginning of the electronic product design.

 What CE marking means for electronic design